NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Sky King's Tomb/Krohan Veldollow.md

 abilities_mid:
   - name: ""
   - name: "Occult Catharsis"
     desc: " (emotion,healing,occult) Krohan's magic converts his pain into spellpower.
 After he casts an innate occult spell, he attempts a DC 5 Flat check, increasing the DC by twice the spell's rank if it was not a cantrip.
-On a success, Krohan's Spirits Drawn to Suffering effect ends; he can reduce the value of one condition affecting him by 1, and he regains 2d6 Hit Points."
+On a success, Krohan's Spirits Drawn to Suffering effect ends; he can reduce the value of one condition affecting him by 1, and he regains 2d6 healing Hit Points."

   - name: "Spirits Drawn to Suffering"
     desc: "`pf2:0` (occult) **Frequency** once per 10 minutes\n\n**Trigger** Krohan critically fails a saving throw, takes mental damage, takes damage from a critical hit, or gains a harmful condition with a numerical value (such as frightened or sickened).
 This effect does not trigger due to self-harm or similarly engineered circumstances.\n* * *\n\n**Effect** Krohan gains the ability to cast his innate occult spells for 1 minute."